-Bulgaria: Hydrocarbon exploration permit extended for offshore block12.
-June 2020. / SEE Energy News
+Bulgaria: Hydrocarbon exploration permit extended for offshore block, SEE Energy News

 The hydrocarbon exploration permit for the 1-21 Khan Asparuh offshore block in the Black Sea is extended by Bulgarian Government by to years, namely to 15 May 2022.